 See the district's Equity Action Implementation Priorities here.

-For more information about Title II, Part A, you may review the Georgia Professional Standards Commission guidance manual.
+For more information about Title II, Part A, you may review program information on the Georgia Department of Education Title II, Part A resource page.

 Title IIA Coordinator